Now January 14th has passed, people are seeing this:

 There are two implications though:

-- Microsoft will no longer have people working in Windows 7, so any problems that are found with it won’t be fixed.
+- Microsoft no longer has people working on Windows 7, so any problems that are found with it won’t be fixed.
 There is only one area where this matters – security flaws.
 If a security weakness is found in Windows 7 in the future, it won’t be fixed.
 Arguably, this makes Win 7 less secure as time passes, but personally I think the dangers are overstated.
 It’s ages since any security flaws were discovered in Win7, and anyway most home-PC attacks are not based on security flaws in the operating system, they are based on tricking the user.

 - More importantly, other companies will stop testing new versions of their products on Windows 7, because if Microsoft has lost interest in it, they reckon they can too.
 So Sage 2021, for example, probably won’t be guaranteed to run on Windows 7.
 It may do, but Sage won’t guarantee that it will.
 So if you run any program that needs to be kept up to date, there’s no guarantee that this will be possible after 2020.
 For most people that doesn’t matter much – even if future versions of some program won’t work, the version they have now will still be fine.